 Academic Planner by MeadPrice: $14Format: Weekly

 Sometimes basic is best.
 That’s what you’ll find with the Academic Planner by Mead.
-This is a 12-month planner that ranges from July to June.
+This is a 14-month planner that ranges from April through June.
 It keeps the high school and college student in mind, then, when it comes to the layout of the planner.
-You’ll find weekly and monthly spreads with extra undated space on each to add any of your additional thoughts or doodles.
+You’ll find weekly and monthly spreads with enough space to comfortably fit all of your plans and due dates.

 Aside from the daily spreads and monthly calendars, you’ll find a few more supplemental resources and notes in the front and back of the Mead planner.
 For instance, you can zoom out of the immediate and fill out the Future Planning pages.Pros